darshan795/delta-demo2/README.md

 # delta-demo2
-This is a learning demo for git and github
+This is a learning phase of git and github